 - Visibility to understand and analyze human capital.

 - The ability for data driven decision making for the workforce.

 - Your Organization with a better level of preparedness for economic crisis.

 - The ability to make precise surgical cuts vs. ineffective “cut across the board” methods.

 In today’s economy, organizations are focused on efficiencies and costs.
 Including the Fortune 500™ organizations, total human capital costs, or total cost of workforce, is nearly 70% of operating expenses.

 While human capital costs may vary, they remain the single biggest organizational expense.
 Given their fluid and rapidly changing nature, human capital costs are extremely difficult to manage and control.
 Even the best organizations lack the tools with which to properly manage their workforce costs.
 This white paper sheds light on the Total Cost of Workforce and how you can be ready to manage it.

 You can’t afford to miss this one!
-Our newest white paper lays out detailed analysis and evidence to support the conclusion that human capital metrics can successfully predict public company stock price changes (i.e., performance).
+Our broad-reaching white paper lays out detailed analysis and evidence to support the conclusion that human capital metrics can successfully predict public company stock price changes (i.e., performance).
 Highlights of the white paper: